remix-bot/.github/profile/README.md

 ## Remix

-**Remix** is a first open-source music bot under development for Revolt and formely known on Discord.
+**Remix** is formely known as your music bot on Discord, and it's now the first open-source music bot under development for Revolt.
 You can find links to useful resources about the project below.

 # Useful Links